Toruse/toruse.github.io/source/_enportfolio/57/epochta.md

     height: 458
 ---

-**ePochta.ru** - сервис по продвижению программного обеспечения и сервисов для email и смс маркетинга.
+**ePochta.ru** - service for promoting software and services for email and SMS marketing.

 ---

-Место работы
+Place of work

-* Компания _AtomPark Software_
+* Company _AtomPark Software_